sandeepkadiyam/LIDAR_Obstacle_Detection/README.md

 ## Lidar Scan
 * In this project, the lidar is represented in a simulator.
 It does ray casting to sense its surroundings.
+* Both horizantal and the vertical resolution of lidar is controlled by the lidar parameters, which can be tweaked to attain high resolution data.
 * The Point Cloud Data of the scene surrounding the vehicle after performing a lidar scan is visualized as below,
 <img src="media/simulatedPcd.png" width="850" height="400" />